WilliamSmithEdward/CMSSupervisorAutomation/README.md

 #### `Public Sub New(ByVal serverAddress As String, ByVal acd As Integer, ByVal userName As String, ByVal password As String)`

 Constructor for the CMSSupervisorConnection class.
-Initializes any default values, sets up required configurations, and prepares the instance for communication with the CMS Supervisor.
+Initializes any default values, sets up required configurations, and prepares the instance for communication with the CMS server.

-* **serverAddress**: The hostname or IP address of the CMS Supervisor server.
+* **serverAddress**: The hostname or IP address of the CMS server.
 * **acd**: The Automatic Call Distributor (ACD) number.
 Represents the ACD system number on the CMS which the connection is intended for.
 * **userName**: The username used for authentication.
 * **password**: The password used for authentication.